Grantham

-Grantham (/ˈɡrænθəm/) is a market town and civil parish in the South Kesteven district of Lincolnshire, England, situated on the banks of the River Witham and bounded to the west by the A1 road.
-It lies 23 mi south of Lincoln and 22 mi east of Nottingham.
-The population in 2016 was put at 44,580.
+Grantham (/ˈɡrænθəm/) is a market town and civil parish in the South Kesteven district of Lincolnshire, England.
+It is situated on the banks of the River Witham and bounded to the west by the A1 road; it lies 23 mi south of Lincoln and 22 mi east of Nottingham.
+The population in 2016 was 44,580.
 The town is the largest settlement and the administrative centre of the South Kesteven District.
+The villages of Manthorpe, Great Gonerby, Barrowby, Londonthorpe and Harlaxton form outlying suburbs of the town.

-Grantham was the birthplace of the UK Prime Minister Margaret Thatcher.
-Isaac Newton was educated at the King's School.
-The town was the workplace of the UK's first warranted female police officer, Edith Smith in 1914.
+The UK's former prime minister Margaret Thatcher was born and raised in Grantham.
+The mathematician and scientist Isaac Newton was educated at the King's School.
+The town was the workplace of the UK's first warranted female police officer, Edith Smith, in 1914.
 The UK's first running diesel engine was made there in 1892 and the first tractor in 1896.
 Thomas Paine worked there as an excise officer in the 1760s.
-The villages of Manthorpe, Great Gonerby, Barrowby, Londonthorpe and Harlaxton form outlying suburbs of the town.

 Etymology

 Grantham's name is first attested in the Domesday Book (1086); its origin is not known with certainty.
 The ending -hām is Old English and means "homestead".
-The first part of the name may either be the personal name Granta or derive from the Old English word Grand (gravel), implying either "Granta's homestead" or "homestead by gravel".
-In the early 20th century, the town's name was still pronounced Grant-m or Grahnt-m; but as people moved more frequently and became more literate, they began to derive the place name from its spelling and the pronunciation shifted to Granthum (the t and h becoming a th phoneme).
-This was already becoming common in 1920, and the later pronunciation is now the norm.
+The first part of the name may either be the personal name Granta or derive from the Old English word grand (gravel), implying either "Granta's homestead" or "homestead by gravel".
+In the early 20th century, the town's name was still pronounced /ˈɡræntəm/ or /ˈɡrɑːntəm/, but as people moved more frequently and became more literate, they began to derive the place name from its spelling and the pronunciation shifted to /ˈɡrænθəm/ (the t and h being construed as representing a th phoneme).
+This was already becoming common in 1920 and the later pronunciation is now the norm.
 (Note: Granfum is also sometimes heard in the early 21st century.)